 The Committee is charged with the responsibility to act in an advisory capacity to the Financial Aid Department in matters of student financial aid awards, including scholarships, grants, loans and work-study programs, governmental financial assistance programs or other forms of student financial assistance.
 The Director of Financial Aid is responsible for implementing policies and coordinating and performing all work necessary to make such awards to students.
 The Director of Financial Aid shall make reports and recommendations to the committee that the Director deems necessary and prepare reports requested by the committee.

 Membership of this Committee will consist of individuals who deal directly with the recruitment and retention process.
 These individuals should have financial aid knowledge and how it can implement and enhance recruitment and retention.
-The membership shall consist of the Executive Director of Enrollment Management, the Director of Financial Aid, the Director of Admissions, the Vice President for Academic Affairs (or Designee), the Vice President for Administration and Treasurer (or Designee), one faculty representative from each Major Academic Unit appointed by the respective unit heads, a representative from the Athletic Department, Dean of Students (or Designee), a representative from the Music Department, a student representative appointed by the Washburn Student Government Association.
+The membership shall consist of the Executive Director of Enrollment Management, the Director of Financial Aid, the Director of Admissions, the Vice President for Academic Affairs (or Designee), the Vice President for Administration and Treasurer (or Designee), one faculty representative from each Major Academic Unit appointed by the respective unit heads, a representative from the Athletic Department, Associate Vice President for Student Life (or Designee), a representative from the Music Department, a student representative appointed by the Washburn Student Government Association.

 A subset of this committee consisting of the Vice President for Administration and Treasurer (or Designee), the Director of Admissions, and two faculty representatives serves as the Financial Aid Appeals Committee as required.
 This sub-committee is charged with the responsibility to meet and discuss any scholarship/financial aid appeals which may be presented and to resolve those appeals.

 -----4.
 International Education Committee (Director of International Programs)